 - Plunge Pool: The plunge pool is typically a smallish pool filled with cold water that is used to provide rejuvenation.
 Often homes with saunas will have a plunge pool for people to use when they emerge hot and sweaty.
 Plunge pools are sometimes attached to larger inground swimming pools

 Outdoor kitchens have taken the world by storm and for good reason.
 In fact here are 5 good reasons:

 - They ramp up your social life: Nothing beats having friends and family over for a holiday, birthday or anniversary celebration in your outdoor kitchen.
-It’s like a barbeque times 10 on the enjoyment scale.
-Add a big flat screen TV and have the crew over for the championship game.
+It’s like a barbeque time 10 on the enjoyment scale.
+Add a big flat-screen TV and have the crew over for the championship game.
 And when things get chilly throw another log in the outdoor fireplace and fire up the gas space heaters.

 - They help keep the family together: As kids mature they naturally begin to gravitate to places they consider more interesting than their same old bedroom.
 Install an outdoor kitchen and more often than not when you look out the back door you’ll see them out there with their friends instead of hanging with those friends somewhere else.

 - Save on restaurants: Chances are once you get into the groove of cooking in your outdoor kitchen you’ll be heading out to restaurants less often.
 Invite a few friends over to join you and it’s like going out while staying in.

 There’s nothing like having a place to retreat when the house is starting to seem claustrophobic.
 A backyard patio can be an oasis of peace and quiet, and inviting place that beckons us to grab a good book and stretch out.
 There’s no measuring the degree to which a patio will transform your experience of your home.
 In fact, many homeowners who add patios claim it’s as though they moved into an entirely different house because the emotional and social center either shifts entirely to the yard or is now divided between the yard and the kitchen.